jonathansillito/open-source-project-course/modules/collaborative/bug-reports.md

 Next let's discuss together the Mozilla documents linked above.
 Some of the details in those documents are specific to the Mozilla project but many of the principles are generally applicable.
 We do not have time to discuss all of the details, but here are a few key ideas worth highlighting.

 * Some guidelines are to avoid wasting triage and development time.
-For example, before filing check for duplicate reports and confirm bug in latest version.
+For example, before filing check for **duplicate reports** and confirm bug in latest version.
-* For the developer who is assigned to fix the bug report, sufficient detail to reproduce the failure is important.
+* For the developer who is assigned to fix the bug report, sufficient detail to **reproduce** the failure is important.
 Many defects are only activated in fairly specific circumstances (particular settings, platform, ...).
 Carefully narrowing this down will be appreciated.
 * The information needed will vary based on the type of defect, which may require some careful thought when filing.
-* Etiquette specifics may vary between projects, but generally "vibrant debate" is good, and it is appropriate to "criticize things" but "not people".
+* Etiquette specifics may vary between projects, but generally **vibrant debate** is good, and it is appropriate to "criticize things" but "not people".

 #### Student emails

 Consider the following emails from CS 340 students.
-Recall that the 340 Tweeter project has multiple parts (a frontend implemented using a layered architecture, an API defined in Amazon API Gateway, AWS Lambda's running the layered backend code, DynamoDB tables, and SQS queues to support asynchronous handling of feed updates).
+Recall that the 340 Tweeter project has multiple parts (a frontend implemented using a layered architecture, an API defined in Amazon API Gateway, AWS Lambda's running layered backend code, DynamoDB tables, and SQS queues to support asynchronous handling of feed updates).

 > "Hello professor.
 I have an api gateway issue that I have been trying to debug for a while now.
 All of the TA's who have tried to help me are sending me to you, so here I am.
 Sometimes my api gateway works, other times it doesn't.
 I've made some test gates with test lambdas, and have tried to use postman to hit my endpoints.
 30% of the time is a 200, the rest are 500's.
 That goes for all of my endpoints"